shivaprasad-patil/ScAdver/README.md

    * **Source Discriminator** (optional): Predicts source labels for reference-query alignment.

 4. **Adversarial Training Loop**
+   * **Reference-Query Mode**: When `reference_data` and `query_data` are specified, the model trains ONLY on Reference samples to maintain unbiased batch correction.
+Query samples have no influence on training parameters.
+   * **Standard Mode**: When no reference-query split is specified, trains on all available samples.
    * **Main Loss**: Combines reconstruction loss, biology preservation loss (weighted), and adversarial batch loss (weighted negative).
    * **Discriminator Losses**: Batch and source discriminators are trained to correctly classify batches/sources, while the encoder is trained to fool them.
    * **Gradient Clipping**: Ensures stable training.

 5. **Embedding Generation**
-   * After training, the encoder transforms all cells into a batch-corrected latent space.
+   * After training, the encoder transforms all cells (both Reference and Query) into a batch-corrected latent space.
    * The new embedding is stored in `adata_corrected.obsm['X_adversarial']`.

 6. **Performance Metrics**